Growers Working Together

 Jesse McCurry is a native Kansan and Executive Director of the Kansas Grain Sorghum Commission and Producers Association.
-He is president of the Kansas Agriculture Alliance and former graduate and board member of KARL.
-A Kansas State graduate, he wrote his masters thesis on the 2002 farm bill.
-Jesse’s career includes stints with Kansas Department of Commerce, KCOE ISOM and Kansas Big Brothers Big Sisters.
+He is a former president of the Kansas Agriculture Alliance and former graduate and board member of KARL.
+A Kansas State University graduate, he wrote his masters thesis on the 2002 Farm Bill.
+Jesse’s career includes stints with Kansas Department of Commerce, KCOE ISOM, and Kansas Big Brothers Big Sisters.

-Jesse works with a dedicated staff and board to help build and connect better opportunities for Kansas sorghum farmers here and around the world.
+Jesse works with a dedicated staff and board to help build and connect better opportunities here and around the world for Kansas sorghum farmers.
 He and his wife Rhonda and four children live near Colwich, KS.
-An advocate, sales and marketing professional, and dedicated Chiefs fan – Jesse is proud to work for the best – farmers.
+An advocate, sales, and marketing professional–and dedicated Chiefs fan–Jesse is proud to work for the best: farmers.

 Before joining Kansas Grain Sorghum, Adam worked over six years for Members of Congress in the U.S. House of Representatives, Kansas delegation, where he focused on federal agriculture, energy, tax, and international trade policies and gained experience directing diverse teams of legislative analysts while overseeing direct constituent communication.
 Adam benefits from his grain and cattle upbringing and holds a BA in History from Kansas State University.
 He lives in Manhattan with his wife and daughter.

 Conservation & Sustainability Fellow

 Sanders Barbee is Kansas Grain Sorghum’s Conservation & Sustainability Fellow for 2021.